ysyk2021/the-art-of-gratitude-cultivating-an-attitude-of-gratitude-for-greater-happiness-and-success-at-work/src/chapter-3-4.md

 --------------------------------------------------

 By embracing gratitude as a resilience-building skill, we can harness its power to navigate challenges and setbacks at work.
 Through gratitude practices, reframing challenges, building social connections, and fostering self-compassion, we strengthen our ability to bounce back, adapt, and thrive.
 By developing resilience through gratitude, we enhance our happiness, well-being, and ultimately achieve greater success in our professional lives.

-*Note: This chapter explores the relationship between gratitude and resilience, highlighting how cultivating gratitude can contribute to the development of resilience in the workplace.
-It provides practical strategies for incorporating gratitude into daily routines to enhance resilience-building efforts.*